Simone Biles finishes Tokyo Olympics with bronze medal in balance beam

 Simone Biles will leave the Tokyo Olympics without a gold medal, but will still have a piece of U.S. Olympic history.

 Biles won a bronze medal in the event.
 She scored a 14.000 and was the third gymnast to compete.
-China finished 1-2 in the balance beam with Guan Chenchen getting gold and Tang Xinjing winning silver.
+China finished 1-2 in the balance beam with Guan Chenchen getting gold and Tang Xijing winning silver.
 Guan had a 14.633 and Tang had a 14.233.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM